Uniform honeycombs in hyperbolic space: Other non-Wythoffians

 There are infinitely many known non-Wythoffian uniform compact hyperbolic honeycombs, and there may be more undiscovered ones.
 Two have been listed above as diminishings of the icosahedral honeycomb {3,5,3}.

 In 1997 Wendy Krieger discovered an infinite series of uniform hyperbolic honeycombs with pseudoicosahedral vertex figures, made from 8 cubes and 12 p-gonal prisms at a vertex for any integer p.
-In the case p = 4, all cells are cubes and the result is the order-5 cubic honeycomb.
-The case p = 2 degenerates to the Euclidean cubic honeycomb.
+In the case p = 4 (a regular icosahedron), all cells are cubes and the result is the order-5 cubic honeycomb.
+The case p = 2 (with the pseudoicosahedron degenerating to a regular octahedron) degenerates to the Euclidean cubic honeycomb.